sergei-mironov/htvm/README.md

 Features and goals
 ------------------

-HTVM is going to provide:
+In HTVM we are going to provide:

  1. TVM C Runtime, which makes it possible to run ML models from Haskell programs.